Shinia-Gupta/CodeClauseInternship_Basic-Text-Editor/README.md

 # Project Overview:

-This repository houses the codebase for a Basic Text Editor web project developed as part of an internship under the Company Code Clause.
+This repository houses the codebase for a Basic Text Editor web project developed as part of an internship under CodeClause.
 The project focuses on creating a simple yet functional text editor using HTML, CSS, and JavaScript.

 # Key Features: